stoked-ui/sui/docs/README.md

 ## How can I add a new demo to the documentation?

-[You can follow this guide](https://github.com/mui/material-ui/blob/HEAD/CONTRIBUTING.md) on how to get started contributing to MUI.
+[You can follow this guide](https://github.com/mui/material-ui/blob/HEAD/CONTRIBUTING.md) on how to get started contributing to SUI.

 ## How do I help to improve the translations?